merenlab/merenlab.org/momics/index.md

 ### Metapangenomics

-We define a ‘metapangenome’ as the outcome of the analysis of pangenomes in conjunction with the environment where the abundance and prevalence of gene clusters and genomes are recovered through shotgun metagenomes.
+We define a ‘metapangenome’ as the outcome of the analysis of pangenomes in conjunction with the environment, where the abundance and prevalence of gene clusters and genomes are recovered through shotgun metagenomes.
 The purpose of the following animation is to build on the previous description of pangenomics and show how it can integrate with environmental metagenomes.

 ![](08-concept-of-metapangenomics.gif)